mreppert/g_amide/maps/README.txt

-ELECTROSTATIC FREQUENCY SHIFTS
+The map file specifies a method used to calculate vibrational frequencies and coupling constants.
+The basic ingrediates are an electrostatic map for predicting the effects of local electrostatic variables on Amide I vibrational frequencies, an electrostatic coupling model that defines through-space interactions between peptide groups and a dihedral-based nearest-neighbor map that provides specific coupling and/or frequency shift interactions for nearest-neighbor (i.e. bonded) amide groups.

 Currently seven options are included in this distribution in the folder g_amide/maps.
-File names and references (for the frequency shift map) are as follows:
+File names and references (listed by electrostatic frequency-shift map) are as follows:

 	File Name	Reference	Recommended force field charges DC.txt		[1]		CHARMM27